-Pricing: Mailgun offers a ‘pay as you go’ plan with first 5,000 emails free for the first three months.
+Pricing: Mailgun offers a ‘pay as you go’ plan with the first 5,000 emails free for the first month.
 Their paid plans are fairly competitive in the market.
-However if you want a dedicated IP and improved deliverability, then it starts at $80 per month with 1 dedicated IP address.
+However, if you want a dedicated IP and improved deliverability, then it starts at $80 per month with 1 dedicated IP address.

 SendGrid is a powerful cloud-based SMTP email service provider that allows you to send mass emails without managing an SMTP server.
 It offers higher scalability with a powerful set of features.

-Their SMTP relay is easy to setup and works with any WordPress site.
-It includes delivery optimization tools, email analytics, email templates with a simple email editor, and integrations with third-party apps and services.
+Their SMTP relay is easy to set up and works with any WordPress site.
+It includes email address validation, delivery optimization tools, email analytics, email templates with a simple email editor, and integrations with third-party apps and services.

 If deliverability is your main concern, then SendGrid offers great tools to further improve email delivery including dedicated IP addresses and domain name authentication tools.

-Pricing: They offer a free plan with first 40,000 emails free and then 100 emails per day.
-Their paid plans start at $14.95 per month.
+Pricing: They offer a free plan with 100 emails per day.
+Paid plans start at $19.95 per month.

 AWS or Amazon Web Services is the industry leader in cloud computing infrastructure.
 They also offer Amazon SES or Amazon Simple Email Service as an add-on to their web services.

 It is a powerful cloud-based SMTP service for marketers and developers to easily send marketing, notification, and transactional email campaigns.

-It offers higher deliverability with cost efficiency of AWS.
+It offers higher deliverability with the cost efficiency of AWS.
 You get a lot of powerful features, but most of them are suitable for advanced users and developers.

 Amazon SES can be easily integrated into your WordPress site with the help of plugins (more on this later in the article).
 Depending on your usage, Amazon SES can be the cheapest SMTP service in the market.

 Pricing: If your website is hosted on AWS, then you can use their free tier to send 62,000 emails each month.
-For other websites, pricing starts at $0.10 for every 1,000 emails you send.
+For other websites, pricing starts at $0.10 for every 1,000 emails sent.